openharmony/docs/zh-cn/application-dev/ability/fa-pageability.md

       authReadUriPermission: true,
       // Grant the permission to perform write operations on the URI.
       authWriteUriPermission: true,
-      // support forwarding the intent result to the ability.
+      // support forwarding the Want result to the ability.
       abilityForwardResult: true,
       // Enable abiligy continuation.
       abilityContinuation: true,